 Proximity advertising and geo-targeting would be near-impossible to accomplish without the help of beacons and sensors.
 It is the technology present in both of these tools that allows any mobile-focused Pay Per Call campaign to detect consumers in a specific vicinity and target them with deals and ads relevant to their situation and/or location.

-Bluetooth technology has existed in phones for years, but it wasn't until iBeacon from Apple arrived in 2013 that beacon technology was able to move to the next level.
+Bluetooth technology has existed in phones for years, but it wasn’t until iBeacon from Apple arrived in 2013 that beacon technology was able to move to the next level.
 In fairness, Bluetooth Low Energy (BLE) was originally invented by Nokia in 2006.
-A beacon uses Bluetooth technology that allows mobile devices to broadcast and receive data to support mobile ads.
+Geo-targeting beacons use Bluetooth technology that allows mobile devices to broadcast and receive data to support mobile ads.

 BLE is a one-way communication platform wherein advertisements are broadcast over radio waves at varying intervals.
 The messages are sent to devices, like a smartphone, and received as a push notification.

 For example, when a customer walks into a brick-and-mortar store, apps on their devices listen for beacons.
 When a beacon is picked up, it can send a push notification simply welcoming customers into the store or offer limited-time deals if they shop in-store that day.